tekoppar/ExtendedManager/README.md

 # Extended Manager Ori WotW

 A tool that allows you to do a lot of things related to Ori and the Will of the Wisps.
+It has features like
+- Input validator.
+- Custom teleport menu.
+- Backup saves manager.
-It has features like input validator, custom teleport menu, backup saves manager, visual editor to change Ori's texture and colors related to Ori, Sein and a few of the abilities, hitbox split creator, race editor that allows you to create custom races with custom settings with ghosts.
+- Visual editor to change Ori's texture and colors related to Ori, Sein and a few of the abilities.
+- Hitbox split creator.
+- Race editor that allows you to create custom races with custom settings with ghosts.
+- Information regarding Ori and Ori's states.

 # Credit to
 - DevilSquirrel for creating the Manager